nianticlabs/acezero/README.md

 docker exec -it acezero /bin/bash
 ```

-From there you can follow the Gaussian Splatting tutorial described at the bottom of the README [here.](#frequently-asked-questions) Make sure to add your images to the volume definded in ```docker-compose.yml```
+From there you can follow the Gaussian Splatting tutorial described at the bottom of the README [here.](#frequently-asked-questions) Make sure to add your images to the volume defined in ```docker-compose.yml```

 ## Usage